s-fellner/BSA_Rolex/README.md

 Collect the dataset :

-The labelled data is uploaded here as CSV.
+The labelled data is uploaded in our  as CSV.

 ***Sentences dataset***
  - A1 : 199 | 16%